pffy/seal-chop-image-api/README.md

 **This is the default seal chop image.** It appears when you type the base URL with no custom settings.

-The dimensions of the image are 1000 by 1000 pixels.
-The images in this tutorial have been scaled down for your convenience.
+The dimensions of the PNG image are 1000 by 1000 pixels.
+All the preview images in this tutorial have been scaled down in size for your convenience.

+Making your own chop is easy!
 You can make a custom chop by adding parameters to the base seal chop image URL.

 For example, you can change the Chinese name by simply setting the `x` parameter as follows: